 - have been granted a temporary residence permit cf. section 9B(1) of the Danish Aliens Act

 - have been granted a residence permit pursuant to Section 9M (previously 9C) of the Danish Aliens Act as a consequence of your parents having been granted residence permits pursuant to Section 9A of the Danish Aliens Act

 - hold dual citizenship (EU/EEA + non-EU/EEA) and decide to enter Denmark as an EU/EEA citizen.

-Applicants with a temporary work permit in Denmark (e.g. Green Card) have to pay the application fee.
+Applicants with a temporary work permit in Denmark (e.g. Green Card) have to pay the tuition fee.

-If you are unsure whether you must pay the application fee, please contact the master’s degree programme before the application deadline.
+If you are unsure whether you must pay the tuition fee, please contact the Master’s degree programme before the application deadline.